melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ### without a runtime

-Rust is ahead-of-time compiled.
-A Rust program is compiled to binary executables that run natively on machines and can be given to someone else to execute.
+Rust is ahead-of-time compiled to binary executables that run natively on machines and can be given to someone else to execute.
 "Where do you want to spend your slow?
 Pre-compile or on prod?" - Primeagen

 ## Installation